 Making a child a joint owner of an account can give them access to your money.
 Joint ownership may also make the account available to their creditors or subject to division with a child’s spouse if the child gets divorced.
 You may even have to pay inheritance taxes on your own money if your child predeceases you.

 It can be helpful to consult with an elder law attorney to make sure that appropriate planning is done with regard to the titling of assets and making beneficiary designations.
 It may also be helpful to discuss other estate planning and long-term care planning issues.

 What is a durable power of attorney and why should I have one?

 A durable power of attorney should be prepared now so that, if you become incapacitated, your agent can act without the need for court intervention through a guardianship proceeding.
 A guardianship is much more costly and time-consuming as well as being much harder on your family than having a power of attorney prepared.
 There is also less privacy with a guardianship because the guardian must file an inventory of your assets with the court and annual reports.

 A power of attorney can be immediate, which means that it can be effective once it has been signed by the principal and the agent, or “springing,” which means that something has to happen to make the document effective even after all parties have signed it.
 For example, a springing power of attorney may require a doctor to indicate that the principal has become incapacitated for it to become operative.
 This information can be difficult to obtain due to privacy laws, such as HIPAA.

-The laws on powers of attorney changed on January 1, 2015 so if you have an older document, you may want to have it reviewed to be sure that it still authorizes the agent to do what you, the principal, want the agent to do.
+The laws on powers of attorney have changed over the years, so if you have an older document, you may want to have it reviewed to be sure that it still authorizes the agent to do what you, the principal, want the agent to do.

 A durable power of attorney should be drafted by an elder law attorney to make sure that it contains all of the appropriate authority for the agent to do long-term care planning if you end up becoming disabled and need long-term care at home or in a nursing facility.